Darkensan/D-Manager/README.md

 ***It is mandatory to change folder and name to core files:***

-move your existing node's files into those dir:
+move your existing node's files into those directory:

 denarius.conf --> /etc/masternodes/denarius1.conf ...2.conf ...3.coonf